 Cause: Lines and connections in the AC system tend to degrade over time, leading to refrigerant leaks.
 Blocked drainage pipes and faulty condensate pumps, usually cause water leaks.

-Solution: If you notice leaking refrigerant, turn off the unit and call our team right away.
+Solution: If you notice a leaking refrigerant, turn off the unit and call our team right away.
 Low refrigerant levels can severely damage the compressor, and this is one of the most costly parts to replace.
 Fortunately, regular maintenance checks can detect issues, and our certified techs can top off refrigerants as required.

 6. Unit Turning On and Off Repeatedly

 This problem is also known as short cycling.
 Instead of completing a full cooling cycle, the AC starts up over and over.
 This is a serious issue that can damage the compressor.

 Cause: Sometimes, the problem is as simple as clogged air filters or miscalibrated thermostats.
 It’s also possible that your air conditioner is too powerful for your home.

 When you notice ice around the A/C coil and/or copper lineset, it means the system is working too hard to keep your home cool.
 Taking care of this can save you a lot on your electricity bill.

 Cause: While it’s natural for air conditioners in Aurora, CO; Denver, CO; Parker, CO, and Centennial, CO, to work harder in hot weather, it’s not normal for the coil to freeze.
 Dirty air filters or condenser units make the AC work twice as hard for the same cooling amount.